da99/boxomojo/README.md

         ***

             ( )   Anything between the parenthesis is run in a separete stack and the last item is returned.
                   It is equivalent to: run { }

             { }   Anonymous function.
 Factor uses the square brackets, Factor_Script uses curly brackets.

             [ ]   A numbered list.
 Known as Array in other languages.

-           w[ ]w  A worded list.
+           s[ ]s  A stringed list.
+Like an Array, but with strings as indexes.
                   Known as Hash, key-value data structure in other languages.

         ***

         if ( One == 1 ) {
           "Result" is: "it works"
         } else {